UPDATED October 2023

-If you are reading this article, you may be wondering what a VPN did is and why you need one.
-Like we said before, it is one way to help you stay safe while browsing the Internet.
-It does this by hiding the actual location of your computer.
-Every computer has what is called an IP address.
-This tells other computers the physical location where your system is located.
+You may be wondering what a VPN is and why you need one.
+VPNs help you stay safe while browsing the Internet by hiding the actual location of your computer.
+Every computer has an IP address that tells other computers the physical location of your system.
 The IP address can be linked to your personal address by doing a quick search online.
-Anyone who gets your IP address can easily find your other personal information with a quick search and this may be exactly the piece of information that is needed for an identity thief to complete their intended tasks.
+Anyone with access to your IP address, like an identity thief, can easily find other personal information.

-A virtual private network hides your IP address and physical location by sending the information being transferred to another server that is located in a physically different location.
+A VPN hides your IP address and physical location by sending the information being transferred to another server in a different location.
 To an identity thief or someone on the other end, it will look like you are physically located in someplace other than your actual physical location.
-This can help you to avoid data theft while it is being transferred and it can help you access material that is restricted geographically.
-For instance, you may be able to watch content on Netflix that is restricted geographically.
+This can help you to avoid data theft while it is being transferred and it can help you access material that is restricted geographically, such as content on Netflix.

-In addition to appearing to be sent from a different location, the data is also encrypted to and from your computer.
+In addition, the data is also encrypted to and from your computer.
 This means that even if someone were to intercept it, they could not decipher the data unless they had the encryption key.
-Now, can encryption out rhythms are so complex that it is nearly impossible to break them without sophisticated software.
+VPNs encrypt out rhythms that are so complex, it is nearly impossible to break them without sophisticated software.

-A virtual private network is one of the best ways to make sure that your data stays safe while you are online.
-There are hundreds of VPNs available now and it may be hard to choose, especially if you are new to this concept.
+A VPN is one of the best ways to ensure your data stays safe while you are online.
+However, there are hundreds of VPNs available and it may be hard to choose.
 Let’s discuss a few of the traits that you should look for when choosing a VPN.
-The focus of this article is on VPNs that are free and do not require you to put in your credit card information.

 When you begin searching for a VPN, you will notice that some require you to pay a monthly fee, while some offer their services for free.
 You may be asking why you should pay for something that you should get for free.
 To be honest, there is nothing such as a free lunch and it will cost you something even if it is not monetary.

-Many free be VPN services will offer you a trial version of the service for free hoping that they will convince you to purchase the full paid version once you see how well their software works.
+Many free VPN services will offer you a trial version of the service for free in hopes that they will convince you to purchase the full paid version once you see how well their software works.
 The trial version is usually very basic and does not have all of the bells and whistles.
-In some cases the trial version will not even allow you to access the most basic functions.
+In some cases, the trial version will not even allow you to access the most basic functions.
 However, for the most part, it is still better to have a trial version of a VPN than none at all.

 The second way that you may pay for a completely free VPN service is through adware.
-This can be annoying, but if you don’t mind, this can be a great way to get a completely free VPN.
-Many free versions are not the most powerful versions of the software and many of them do not have the full range of features that are included in paid software versions.
+If you don’t mind the adware, this can be a great way to get a completely free VPN.
+Many free versions are not the most powerful versions of the software or do not have the full range of features that are included in paid software versions.
 This is the hook to get you to purchase the paid version.

 Free VPNs will keep your system safe from prying eyes and will allow you to access geo-restricted content, but you will be paying for it in some way.
 This will either be through slower connection speeds, adware, or continually being hounded to upgrade to the paid version of the software.
 That being said, free VPNs can be a great way to assure that your system is protected if you are strapped for cash or are not willing to pay for a full-featured version.

 We must offer one word of caution and it comes to free VPNs.
-Some of them may come with malware that can harm your system, or even steal the data that you are trying to protect.
-It is not a good practice to download software off the Internet that you do not first check out through online reviews or a quick search.
-If you find a free VPN, the first thing you should do is Google it to find out if anyone has reported it as malware.
+Some of them may come with malware that can harm your system or even steal the data that you are trying to protect.
+It is not a good practice to download software off the Internet that you do not first check through online reviews or a quick search.
+If you find a free VPN, the first thing you should do is research it to ensure it has not been reported as malware.

 You are allowing the VPN to have permission to access personal data and your personal computer system.
 You should be as careful when doing this as you are about locking your car or door when you leave.
 It is always better safe than sorry.
 That is why we have composed our list of free VPNs that can be trusted and that do not contain any known malware.

-Keeping your system safe goes deeper than finding a VPN provider that you can trust.
+Keeping your system safe goes further than finding a VPN provider that you can trust.
 It is also possible to download malware from the service that is providing the down wear.
-For this reason, you should always try to seek out the original software provider and download from their site instead of using a third-party download service.
-You have to make certain that there is no malware along the entire line of transfer.
+For this reason, you should always try to seek out the original software provider and download from their site instead of using a third-party download service to make sure that is not malware anywhere along the line of transfer.